microsoft/vscode-docs/docs/remote/ssh.md

 ![Disabled Extensions w/Install Button](images/ssh/ssh-disabled-extensions.png)

-You can also install all locally installed extensions on the SSH host by going to the extensions panel and selecting **Install Local Extensions on SSH: [Hostname]** from the advanced menu (...).
+You can also install all locally installed extensions on the SSH host by going to the Extensions view and selecting **Install Local Extensions in SSH: [Hostname]** from the **More Actions** menu (...).

 ![Install all extensions](images/ssh/install-all-extn-ssh.png)